Women in firefighting: Women's fire auxiliaries in World War II

+Flo McKenzie, a member of the wartime Women's Fire Service of Queensland, wears her duty uniform c.1940.

 As was the case in Britain, women's fire auxiliaries were established in World War II in most jurisdictions in Australia to fill vacancies created when male firefighters enlisted in the war.
 Tasmania was ordering uniforms for the Women's Fire Auxiliary in January 1940.
 On 20 August 1941, the Tasmania Women's Fire Auxiliary were part of a parade (a march-past) for Prime Minister of the United Kingdom Winston Churchill.
 Queensland established a Women's Fire Auxiliary in October 1941.
 Their duties were to include "driving and trailing vehicles to fires, repairing hoses, operating chemical extinguishers, looking after canteens, and extinguishing incendiary bombs".
 The Forestry Department of Western Australia recruited an all-female fire crew in Sawyers Valley.
 Initially only employed on weekends, they became full-time.
 In addition to fire suppression they carried out fuel reduction burning, firebreak maintenance, fire spotting and upgrading bush phone lines.
 In 1942 the WA Fire Auxiliary, made of up men and women, gave a demonstration of their skills.
 In the same year (1942) the Board of Fire Commissioners of NSW established the Women's Fire Auxiliary.
 Women served as volunteer firefighters in urban and rural locations across Australia and New Zealand.
 In New South Wales, recruitment took place in Wagga Wagga, Newcastle Wollongong and Broken Hill.
 A uniform, including a helmet, dress uniform hat, operational overalls and dress uniform jacket was provided.
 The Australian War Memorial has photos of the NSWFB uniform.
 Dorothy Barrett, organiser and Chief of the NSW Women's Fire Auxiliary was photographed in 1946 in uniform No book has been written about the female chiefs of the Women's Fire Auxiliaries, though Trove has established a 1947 press cuttings book.
 Also in 1942, South Australia established a Women's Fire Auxiliary and recognition was given to the vital role women were to play in emergency response.

-At the 2006 Women in Fire Fighting Conference, Childs curated a reproduction of historic uniforms.
+At the 2006 Women in Fire Fighting Conference, Merilyn Childs curated a reproduction of historic uniforms.

 In the post-war era, women remained unable to join fire services as paid firefighters, though there was a growth of local women's auxiliaries across Australia.
 In the 21st century, these women would be seen as providing operational support and contributing to community fire safety, but in the post-war era they were often portrayed and respected as tea ladies and sandwich makers.
 The women who volunteered made an important contribution to fire preparedness and response.